Supervisor Development Program (SDP)

 He teaches these skills not from a manual, but because he practises them himself — leading a 100-plus member team of his own.
 That is the difference working leaders feel in the room.

-Frontline & Supervisor Development Training — FAQ
+Supervisor Development Program (SDP) — FAQ

-What is Frontline & Supervisor Development Training?
+What is a Supervisor Development Program (SDP)?

 Who should attend this training?

-Newly promoted supervisors, shift in-charges, line leaders, team leaders, foremen and section heads — and, ideally, the strong operators and technicians you are about to promote.
-It is at its most powerful when run as a batch, so a group of new supervisors learns together and forms a peer group for the lonely middle seat.
-It is the natural fit for manufacturing, warehousing, logistics and field operations, and for any workplace promoting skilled workers into leading the people they used to work beside.
+Newly promoted shopfloor supervisors, shift in-charges, line leaders, team leaders, foremen and section heads — and, ideally, the strong operators and technicians you are about to promote.
+It is at its most powerful when run as a batch, so a group of supervisors learns together and forms a peer group for the lonely middle seat.
+It is the natural fit for manufacturing, engineering, warehousing, logistics and field operations, and for any workplace promoting skilled workers into leading the people they used to work beside.

 Why do great workers so often struggle when they become supervisors?

 Because the skills that earned the promotion are the wrong instinct for the new job.
 A great operator is judged on their own two hands — their speed, their quality, their output.
-A supervisor is judged on a whole team they do not directly control, which means giving clear instructions, delegating, correcting fairly, handling grievances and standing between management and the floor.
+A supervisor is judged on a whole team they do not directly control, which means giving clear instructions, delegating, correcting fairly, settling conflict, handling grievances and standing between management and the floor.
 Those are completely different skills, and almost no one is taught them.
 Left untrained, a capable worker defaults to doing it themselves or leaning on volume and authority — which is exactly how a strong operator becomes a struggling supervisor.
 The good news: it is a skills gap, and skills gaps close with the right practice.

 Should a worker attend before or after they are promoted to supervisor?